SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_docker_concentrator.md

 # SEKOIA.IO Docker concentrator
 ## Overview
 [Docker](https://docs.docker.com/get-started/overview/) is a tool that can be used to run packaged applications in an isolated environment on a host.
-Packaged applications are stored in an object called an image, which includes an OS, the dependencies and the configuration.
-With that, the application will have the same behaviour whatever the OS used on the host as long as it's a x86-64 Linux host.
+Packaged applications are stored in an object called an image, which includes an OS, the dependencies and the configuration. the application will have the same behaviour on all OS used on the host as long as it's a x86-64 Linux host.

-SEKOIA.IO offers a preconfigured concentrator based on Docker to forward events on the platform.
+SEKOIA.IO offers a simplified process to forward your events on the platform with a preconfigured concentrator based on Docker.

-This method simplfies as much as possible the configuration needed to set up a concentrator.

-For that, each technologies will send their logs to a specific port on the concentrator, to easily identify them and forward them to the right Intake.
+Each technologies will send their logs to a specific port on the concentrator, to easily identify them and forward them to the right Intake.

 ## Prerequisites
 * A x86-64 Linux host